What is PBL?

 At state conferences, PBL members network with each other and state business leaders while attending numerous workshops on leadership development, community service, and much more.
 State officer elections are held at each state conference.
 At the Spring State Leadership Conference, PBL members compete in over 55 competitive events to earn the right to represent Arkansas at the National Leadership Conference.

 At the National Leadership Conference, PBL members seize the opportunity to compete against the best of the best in one of more than 60 competitive events.
 This is the ultimate PBL experience!
 PBL members participate in the National Officer election process and attend numerous workshops and networking activities during this four-day conference.
-The NLC is held in a different exciting city every year; in the past, NLCs have been in Orlando, Fla.; Anaheim, Calif.; Chicago, Ill.; and Denver, Colo.
+The NLC is held in a different exciting city every year; in recent years, NLCs have been held in Orlando, FL; Chicago, IL; Anaheim, CA; Baltimore, MD; and San Antonio, TX.
+The 2020 NLC will be held in Salt Lake City, UT.

 Why should you join PBL?